w3c/wai-intro-atag/content/no-code.md

     </li>
     <li>
       <p><span class="issue">Works well: </span><span><q>
-        The calendar widget that the tool provides works great for all my clients, including the older clients.
+        The calendar widget that the tool provides works great for all my clients, including the older ones.
 The tool helped me pick color combinations that are easy to see.
       </q></span></p>
     </li>
   </ul>